 Friends or other people may ask why you are no longer living with your family.
-Remember, it is your decision to tell or not to tell this information.
+Remember, it is your decision whether or not to share this information.
 These questions may be difficult to answer.

-It may help to talk with your caseworker, care provider or other adults whom you can confide in, so you can answer them in a way that helps you feel comfortable and safe.
+It may help to talk with your caseworker, care provider, resource parent, or other adults you trust so you can answer questions in a way that helps you feel comfortable and safe.

 "When things aren't working the way you want them to, don't give up and run away.
 Reach for something better."